ScrollEngine/model-memory/README.md

-# Scroll Server Memory Store
+# Scroll Memory Model Layer

 ***WARNING*** - This model layer is meant only for local testing.
 This **WILL** break production in any number of ways if used.

-A Scroll Server model layer that stores all data in a simple JavaScript object, IE in memory.
+A Scroll Engine model layer that stores all data in a simple JavaScript object, IE in memory.
 It works great for local testing since you don't need any sort of database to connect to.
+This model layer also has **zero** contraits, so it is good for developing custom models for your scroll application as you can modify the data structure on the fly.

+## Connect String

-You can omit the `connection` configuration option, or you can use it to pass a directory path that will be searched for JSON files to load.
+You can omit the `connection` configuration option, or you can provide an absolute path that will be searched for JSON files to load.
 This allows you to seed your data.
-Only the root directory is searched and the following files are supported.
+The following files will be searched for and used to seed the corresponding data:

-* *scrolls.json*
+* *scroll.json*

 If the option is ommited, an empty data set is used.
+Also note that only the root directory is searched.

+http://www.json-generator.com/ is a great resource to generate JSON data, if you do end up wanting to seed your data.